john-cd/rust_howto/src/categories/concurrency/parallel.md

 {{#include ../../../deps/tests/cats/concurrency/rayon_iter_mut.rs:example}}
 ```

-## Test in parallel if any or all elements of a collection match a given predicate
+## Test in parallel if any or all elements of a collection match a given predicate {#any-or-all-in-parallel}

 [![rayon][c-rayon-badge]][c-rayon]{{hi:rayon}}  [![cat-concurrency][cat-concurrency-badge]][cat-concurrency]{{hi:Concurrency}}